LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 note to set the Grafana time range selector (top right of the dashboard) to a suitable time window
 - For best results test this using Spark 3.x
 (note Spark 2.4 and 2.3 will also work, but it will not populate all the graphs/metrics)
-- The instrumentation works with Spark on a cluster manager (for example YARN or Kubernetes).
+- The instrumentation works with Spark running on a cluster manager (for example YARN or Kubernetes).
   Use this instrumentation for Spark in local mode only with Spark 3.1 or higher.

 **Dashboard view:** The following links show an example and general overview of the example dashboard,